Gnee-bit/myhealthyplate-app/README.md

 ## Technology Stack

-Myhealthyplate will be built with modern, scalable technologies:
+Eatfit will be built with modern, scalable technologies:

 - **Mobile Frontend:** React Native (cross-platform for iOS and Android)
 - **Backend:** Node.js with Express.js